jorbensaaltink/rasreact/README.md

 # Rasreact

 ## Installation
-in terminal use run the following command.
+in terminal run the following commands.

 `npm install`